 Voluntary and Public Services in multi-use community centres: signposting to relevant guidance

-In order to understand which activities are allowed to take place those responsible for the centre must familiarise themselves with, and comply with regulation 14 of the Health Protection (Coronavirus Restrictions) (No 2) (Wales) Regulations 2020 which details the restrictions on indoor and outdoor gatherings along with a non-exhaustive list of reasonable excuses for doing so.
+In order to understand which activities are allowed to take place those responsible for the centre must familiarise themselves with, and comply with regulation 6 of the Health Protection (Coronavirus Restrictions) (No 2) (Wales) Regulations 2020 which details the restrictions on gatherings in public places along with a non-exhaustive list of situations where it is reasonably necessary to gather in public places and a list of circumstances where someone will have a reasonable excuse for doing so.

 Community centres, such as miner’s institutes and village halls, are used for a wide range of local activities and services – from childcare provision to hosting social and recreational clubs.
 Different activities are subject to specific reviews and guidance on when and how they are permitted to resume.
 Where a premises delivers a mix of services, only those services that are permitted will be available.